top of page

 Problems?

 1. The radiators won't get hot: the thermostat may not be firing up the boiler.
 If the temperature in the house is already at the temperature on the thermostat the boiler won't fire up.
-If the temperature is lower, please let us know so we can arrange an engineer.
+If only one radiator isn't getting hot, check the thermostatic valve is turned up.
+Still got problems?
+Let us know so we can arrange an engineer.

 2. There is a spanner symbol on the screen: the thermostat has lost connection with the boiler.
 Wait an hour and see if it can reconnect, if not please let us know so we can arrange an engineer.